cosmodesi/pycorr/README.md

 ## License

-**pycorr** is free software distributed under a BSD3 license.
+**pycorr** is free software distributed under a GPLv3 license.
 For details see the [LICENSE](https://github.com/adematti/pycorr/blob/main/LICENSE).

 ## Credits

-Lehman Garrison and Manodeep Sinha for advice when implementing PIP and angular weights.
+Lehman Garrison and Manodeep Sinha for advice when implementing linear binning, and PIP and angular weights into Corrfunc.